fred-wang/geckobrowser/README.md

       make all
       make install # This assumes that you have a simulator/device connected

+By default, the `geckoview_assets.zip` and `geckoview_library.zip` files will be downloaded from the official mozilla-central nightly builds.
+If you wish to use your own local builds, you can use the convenient command

+      make importLocal FENNEC_OBJDIR=/path/to/fennec/objdir

+to import the zip archives.

-Use `make help` for more commands.
+Try `make help` for more commands.